by Linda Rodriguez

 During revision, I make yet another kind of simple list.
 As I’m reading the manuscript straight through in hard copy, I write down a list of questions as I go.
 I notice a weak spot and ask myself, “How can I let the reader know how much Jake meant to Skeet, as well as Karen?,” “Should I have Skeet attend Tina’s autopsy?,” and all too often, “Reads competent enough, but where’s the magic?”

-After going through my lists of hundreds of big to tiny fixes and changes to make, and either making them (most) or listing by scene where in the book to make the fix (for major issues), I sit down to wrestle with 5-15 major problems from almost but not quite minor to huge and complex.
+After going through my lists of hundreds of big to tiny fixes and changes to make, and listing by scene where in the book to make the fix (for major issues), I sit down to wrestle with 5-15 major structural problems from almost but not quite minor to huge and complex.
 This final list is my guideline through the swamps of revision.
 The issues on this list require changes that thread throughout part or all of the book.
 Trying to do them all at once or even to keep them in my mind all at the same time would bog me down—perhaps forever.
 Listing them and working my way one item at a time through that list helps me to keep my focus even while dealing with very complex situations that must be woven in and out through the length of the novel.

 In short, simple lists make the complex task of writing a novel doable for me.
 What about you?
 Do you use lists in your writing?
 Are there other tools you use for keeping track and keeping focused as you plot, write, and revise?